atomix/atomix/README.md

 This project has been in development for over a year, and it's finally nearing its first release.
 Until then, here are a few items on the TODO list:

-* The cluster/protocol APIs were recently refactored to provide more flexibility
+* ~~Refactor the cluster/protocol APIs to provide more flexibility~~
-* Commands will soon be separated into separate Command (write) and Query (read) operations
+* ~~Separate commands into separate Command (write) and Query (read) operations~~
-* Work on a separate synchronous API is currently under way
+* ~~Provide APIs for both synchronous and asynchronous environments~~
-* Work on extensive integration tests is currently under way
+* Develop extensive integration tests for configuration, leader election and replication algorithms
-* Much of the new API is lacking sufficient documentation
+* Update documentation for new API changes
-* Work to provide state machine proxies is next up on the list
+* Publish to Maven Central!

 Copycat *will* be published to Maven Central once these features are complete.
 Follow the project for updates!